rzabolotin/nz-visa-assistant/README.md

 ### Evaluating different retrieval approaches

 I created ground truth data for evaluating different retrieval approaches using the [script](scripts/generate_ground_truth.py).

 In the [evaluation notebook](notebooks/2.retrieval_evaluation.ipynb) I tested various retrieval methods including Minsearch and Elasticsearch configurations.
 I compared text-based and vector-based search, with and without content chunking.
 My analysis, using metrics like Hit Rate, MRR, and NDCG, revealed that Elasticsearch's combined search method performed best.
 This approach, leveraging both text and vector capabilities, was chosen for its robust performance across diverse query types.

+### Evaluating different RAG approaches

+In this [evaluation notebook](notebooks/3.RAG_evaluation.ipynb), I compared different RAG approaches using Anthropic's LLM API.
+I evaluated multiple prompts and search strategies to determine the most effective method for generating responses.
+By analyzing metrics like LLM-as-a-judge and ROUGE scores, I identified the optimal RAG configuration for this chatbot.
+The chosen approach combines a specific prompt with a search query to produce accurate and informative answers.

 ## How to Run the Project